chinhuang007/onnx-dojo/README.md

 # onnx-dojo

-The repo is for the ONNX Dojo training course, including presentations, participants, and materials for the lab exercises in sub-folders.
+The repo is for the ONNX Dojo training course.
+It is organized with presentations, participants, and materials for the lab exercises in sub-folders.

-System requirements: Mac, Linux, or Windows 10 with Subsystem for Linux (Ubuntu 18.0.4)

-Prereqs: python3, git, cmake, protobuf-compiler libprotoc-dev

 Agenda:

 Day 1 (Morning) 8am - 11am, Pacific
   - Opening - Chin Huang
   - Open Source at IBM - 15 min. https://ibm.box.com/s/ioa38f82sbhrv340vyic5m66jcbo4jwv